aws-samples/aws-genai-conversational-rag-reference/docs/content/overview/quick-start/index.md

 # Follow the prompt from the cli to build and deploy what you want
 ```

+The cli will generate an application configuration file in demo/infra/config.json, which will persist your configuration.
+You can modify this file and redeploy to change the configuration, or use the cli again.

 > `pnpm run galileo-cli --help` for cli help info

 ### Manually